BrendaMichelle/javascript-scope-hoisting/README.md

 - If we try to redeclare a variable using var, the original variable will simply be overwritten.

 - Another tidbit to note is that variables declared with var are hoisted, but don't worry about what that means for now.
-We will get into it in a little.
+We will get into it tomorrow.